WyattBlue/auto-editor/README.md

 If it runs successfully, then congratulations, you have installed auto-editor.
 See usage to see more examples.

 If it didn't run successfully or if you have any other suggestions or concerns, then feel free to create a new issue on this page.
-Alternatively, you can discuss this in jumpcutter's [official discord.](https://discord.gg/2snkzhy)
+Alternatively, you can discuss the issue in jumpcutter's [official discord.](https://discord.gg/2snkzhy)